This is for:System Administrator

-When allowed to delegate powers, you should have a good understanding of how the Coveo Cloud privilege system works and be well aware of the implications of each choice you make.
-In this regard, Coveo strongly recommends thoroughly reading its privilege documentation before granting privileges or editing a privilege set, and enforcing the principle of least privilege, i.e., granting just enough privileges for the grantee to perform their task (see Privilege Management and Principle of Least Privilege).
+When allowed to delegate powers, you should have a good understanding of how the Coveo privilege system works and be aware of the implications of each choice you make.
+In this regard, we recommend thoroughly reading the privilege documentation before granting privileges or editing a privilege set, and enforcing the principle of least privilege, i.e., granting just enough privileges for the grantee to perform their task.

-Select a Grantee
+Select a grantee

 If you choose to grant privileges to a group of users, you have several options: